indicium-ag/rsult/readme.md

 ## License

-Rsult is licensed under the MIT License.
+rsult is licensed under the MIT License.